muhme/quote/README.md

   ![simplecov.png](/app/assets/images/simplecov.png)

   While the system tests are running, you can access the test environment web application in parallel via http://localhost:8112.
-  Or you can start the Rails server for the test environment manually inside the docker container:
+  Or you can start the Rails server for the test environment manually inside the docker container to inspect the web application working with test test environment data:
   ```
   quote_rails $ export PORT=3100 && rails server --environment test -P /tmp/test.pid
   ```